The "Real" Goods on the July Durable Goods Data

 The Trend in Capital Goods

 Here is the real per-capita Core Capex smoothed with its six month average for a better sense of the trend.
-This metric began moving in the right direction in 2014, but it has stalled in recent months and its now at its lowest level of 2015.
+This metric has essentially gone nowhere over the past four years.

 The Long-Term Trend